alixandru/q2a-open-login/README.md

 * Rewrite the plugin to use HybridAuth 2.1.2
 * Add the ability to specify what login providers to appear in the page header
+* Add the ability to specify whether to use a CSS3 icon pack or plain links
+* The plugin requires Q2A 1.6.
+Older versions of Q2A should use version 1.1.0 of the plugin

 **v1.1.0**